 1781, Sept.
 21. Encamped at King William's School, French troops sailed from Annapolis to Yorktown.

 1783, Nov.
-26-1784, June 3.
-Annapolis served as capital to newly forming American nation when Continental Congress met at Annapolis.
+26-1784, Aug.
+19. Annapolis served as capital to newly forming American nation when Continental Congress met in the State House.

 1783, Dec.
 23. George Washington resigned commission as commander in chief of Continental Army at State House in Annapolis.

 1784, Jan.
 14. Treaty of Paris, ending Revolutionary War, ratified by Congress at Annapolis.

 1784, Dec.
 30. St. John's College established at Annapolis.
 General Assembly designated it, with Washington College, as University of Maryland.